pvermeulen-pivotal/datatx-geode-jmx-monitor/README.md

 # Geode/GemFire JMX Monitor

-The datatx-geode-jmx-monitor project provides an application which is used to monitor a Geode/GemFire cluster and generate alert messages based on JMX notifications sent from Geode/GemFire locator(s) to the monitor.
+The datatx-geode-jmx-monitor project provides an application used to monitor a Geode/GemFire cluster and generates alert messages based on JMX notifications sent from Geode/GemFire locator(s) to the monitor.
 JMX notifications are error messages written to Geode/GemFire logs with a severity of "warning" or higher.
 Additional notifications that are also sent from the Geode/GemFire locators include the departure, crash or joining of a member to the cluster.

-The monitor application has a feature which supports the definition Geode/GemFire metrics that can be monitored to have alerts generated in the event a metric threshold is exceeded.
+The monitor application provides two (2) additional features.
+   1. Supports any of the Geode/GemFire metrics that can be monitored and generates an alert in the event a metric threshold is exceeded.
+   2. Supports a cluster health check that performs validation of member counts, locators, cache servers, gateways and a couple of key metrics to ensure the cluster is healthy.

+These features are controolled by separate threads and execution intervals are defined in the monitor.properties for the health check and in the mxbeans.xml for metrics.

-The monitor provides support for multiple locators acting as JMX managers.
+The monitor application provides support for multiple locators acting as JMX managers.
 The monitor connects to only one locator JMX manager at a time and if the locator is stopped or crashed it will connect to the next locator JMX manager in the configured list.
 Whenever a connection is lost to the locator, the monitor switches to another locator, sends an alert for the lost connection and continues monitoring the GemFire cluster.

-This project implements the abstract project datatx-geode-monitor which provides the majority of the monitoring functionality with the exception of the abstract method sendAlert.
-Users should modify the StartMonitor class and override sendAlert method to manage the endpoint where alerts are sent.
+This project implements the abstract project datatx-geode-monitor which provides the majority of the monitoring, metrics and device health  functionality with the exception of two abstract methods sendAlert and getCmdbHealth.
+Users will need to modify the StartMonitor class and override sendAlert and getCmdbHealth methods to manage the endpoint where alerts are sent and a CMDB endpoint or file that defines the details about a cluster.

 ***public abstract void sendAlert(LogMessage logMessage);***